 - The administration's enterprise zone legislation, reported last fall by the Finance Committee, can provide us with an experiment in private-sector job creation in depressed areas, through a combination of Federal tax incentives and State and local efforts to target an area for development with regulatory and tax relief, neighborhood participation, and capital and other improvements.
-Hearings will be held in the Finance Committee April 22.
+Hearings held in the Finance Committee April 22 showed strong bipartisan support for the proposal.